 Growing up, I remember how we’d pour hydrogen peroxide on scraped knees to kill germs and clean the area.
 And it always took a few minutes to build up the courage to do it, because HOLY COW it burned.
 Hydrogen peroxide kills healthy cells, y’all.
-I keep it around, though, for getting blood stains out of clothes.
-But NOT for scrapes or cuts.
+Translation: it is NOT for scrapes or cuts.
+It is, however, great at getting blood stains out of clothes.

 Once the wound is clean, it’s time to make the bleeding stop.
 The best way to stop bleeding is by applying pressure.
 For most small cuts and scrapes, that means you should slap a band-aid on there and call it good.

 For larger cuts, apply and hold pressure for 15 minutes.
 Then, recheck the wound.
 Fifteen minutes is usually enough time to stop the bleeding.
-If, after 15 minutes, it’s still bleeding, I’d consider some backup.Be first aid savvy with these tips, ticks, hacks, and a complete checklist to be ready.
-Click To Tweet
+If, after 15 minutes, it’s still bleeding, I’d consider some backup.Be first aid savvy with these tips, tricks, hacks, and a complete checklist to be ready. #safety #firstaid #beprepared

 Treat burns with water – not stuff from your fridge.

-Burns are no fun.
+Burns are not fun.
 They’re hot, uncomfortable, and there’s never a great story about how you got it.